 - See About ArcGIS Web Adaptor if you're unfamiliar with the ArcGIS Web Adaptor software component.

-- Install and configure ArcGIS Web Adaptor for IIS or Java (Windows).
+- Install and configure ArcGIS Web Adaptor for Java (Linux).

 - Specify the URL format https://notebookserver.domain.com:11443.

 The port used by ArcGIS Notebook Server for all communication is 11443, whereas the HTTPS port used by ArcGIS Server is 6443.